|Major Groups > Gilled Mushrooms > Dark-Spored > Agaricus > Agaricus pocillator|

 by Michael Kuo

-Ecology: Saprobic; growing alone or gregariously under hardwoods and in mixed woods; summer and fall; eastern and southeastern North America.
+Ecology: Saprobic; growing alone or gregariously under hardwoods and conifers in forests; summer and fall; southeastern United States, north to the southern Appalachians.
+The illustrated and described collection is from Georgia.

-Stem: 4-8 cm long; .5-1 cm. thick; more or less equal; with a small bulbous base that bruises yellow; with a ring that typically persists into maturity; partial veil when covering the gills not developing dark droplets.
+Stem: 4–7 cm long; 0.5–1 cm thick; more or less equal above a small bulbous base; bulb usually cuplike, featuring a scooped-out upper side; whitish, bruising yellow; with a ring that typically persists into maturity.

 Flesh: White throughout; staining bright yellow in the base.